-The ESG Committee, acting on behalf of the Board, is committed to actively identifying and recruiting highly qualified, diverse candidates in the search process.
-In evaluating the suitability of potential candidates to the Board, the ESG Committee (or any search firm acting under the direction of the ESG Committee) considers the benefits of diversity, including diversity of thought, viewpoints, educational and professional background, gender, race, age, sexual orientation, and ethnic or national background, among other characteristics.
+The ESG Committee, acting on behalf of the Board, is committed to actively identifying and recruiting a broad range of highly qualified candidates in the search process.
+In evaluating the suitability of potential candidates to the Board, the ESG Committee (or any search firm acting under the direction of the ESG Committee) considers the benefits of diversity, including diversity of thought, viewpoints, experience and educational and professional background, gender, race, age, sexual orientation, and ethnic or national background, among other characteristics.

-The ESG Committee and the Board have adopted a Board diversity policy as part of the Principles of Corporate Governance that formalizes Organon's approach to Board diversity.
-The ESG Committee and the Board believe that the Board's current membership - 9 of the 13 members are women and 6 directors are racially or ethnically diverse - strongly reflects their commitment to diversity.
+The ESG Committee and the Board have adopted a Board diversity policy as part of the Principles of Corporate Governance that formalizes Organon's commitment to encouraging a diverse representation of viewpoints, perspectives, and experiences within its Board.
+The ESG Committee and the Board believe that the Board's current membership - 9 of the 13 members are women and 6 directors are racially or ethnically diverse - and membership following the Annual Meeting - 8 of the 12 members will be women and 5 directors are racially or ethnically diverse - strongly reflects their commitment to diversity.
+The ESG Committee and the Board assess their overall effectiveness in this regard as part of the annual Board evaluation process.